-This means reminding patients and any companions of the requirement to wear a face covering when appointments are made for a face-to-face consultation.
-Signs can help to reinforce the message at the entrance to the building, within waiting areas and on the organisation's website.
+Healthcare providers can remind patients and any companions of the requirement to wear a face covering if deemed necessary by local risk assessment when appointments are made for a face-to-face consultation.
+Signs can help to reinforce the message at the entrance to the practice, within the waiting room and on the practice website.

 Patients who refuse to comply

-If the patient continues to decline to wear a mask, you may wish to consider whether a face-to-face appointment is absolutely necessary or whether another way of carrying out the consultation would be more appropriate.
+- If the patient continues to decline to wear a mask, you may want to consider whether a face-to-face appointment is absolutely necessary or if another way of carrying out the consultation would be more appropriate.

-However, by the time a patient arrives at the surgery or clinic, you may have already judged that a face-to-face consultation is required.
-With this in mind, there are steps you can take to try to minimise the risk to yourself, colleagues and to other patients, including:
+However, by the time a patient arrives at the surgery, you may have already judged that a face-to-face consultation is required.
+With this in mind, there are steps you can take to try to minimise the risk to yourself, colleagues and to other patients.